-Under our by-laws, proposals of shareholders intended to be submitted for a formal vote (other than proposals to be included in our proxy statement) at the 2019 Annual Meeting may be made only by a shareholder of record who has given notice of the proposal to the Secretary of the Company at our principal executive offices no earlier than 90 days and no later than 60 days prior to the meeting; provided that if less than 70 days' notice or public disclosure of the date of the 2019 Annual Meeting is given or made to shareholders, notice by the shareholder in order to be timely must be received no later than the close of business on the tenth day following the day on which such notice of the annual meeting was first mailed or such public disclosure of the annual meeting was made, whichever first occurs.
+Under our by-laws, proposals of shareholders intended to be submitted for a formal vote (other than proposals to be included in our proxy statement) at the 2019 Annual Meeting may be made only by a shareholder of record who has given notice of the proposal to the Secretary of the Company at our principal executive offices no earlier than 90 days and no later than 60 days prior to the meeting; provided that if less than 70 days 'notice or public disclosure of the date of the 2019 Annual Meeting is given or made to shareholders, notice by the shareholder in order to be timely must be received no later than the close of business on the tenth day following the day on which such notice of the annual meeting was first mailed or such public disclosure of the annual meeting was made, whichever first occurs.
 The notice must contain certain information as specified in our by-laws.
-Assuming our 2019 Annual Meeting is held on June 14, 2019 in accordance with the Company's past practice, and at least 70 days' notice or prior public disclosure of the date of the 2019 Annual Meeting is given or made to shareholders, notice of such proposals would need to be given no earlier than March 16, 2019 and no later than April 15, 2019.
+Assuming our 2019 Annual Meeting is given or made to shareholders, notice of business on the tenth days' notice or prior public disclosure of the date of the 2019 Annual Meeting is given or made to shareholders, notice of business on the tenth days' notice or prior public disclosure of the date of the 2019 Annual Meeting is given or made to shareholders, notice of such proposals would need to be given no earlier than March 16, 2019 and no later than April 15, 2019.
 Any proposal received outside of such dates will not be considered "timely" under the federal proxy rules for purposes of determining whether we may use discretionary authority to vote on such proposal.

 What happens if multiple shareholders share an address?
 Applicable rules permit brokerage firms and the Company to send one Notice of Internet Availability of Proxy Materials (or one annual report, proxy statement, and Notice of Internet Availability of Proxy Materials in the case of shareholders who have elected to receive paper copies of our proxy materials) to multiple shareholders who share the same address under certain circumstances.
 This practice is known as "householding."
-We believe that householding will provide greater convenience for our shareholders, as well as cost savings for us, by reducing the number of duplicate documents that are sent to your home.
+We believe that householding will provide greater convenience for our shareholders who share the same address under duplicate documents that are sent to your home.
 Consequently, we have implemented the practice of householding for shares held in "street name" and intend to deliver only one copy of the applicable proxy materials to multiple shareholders sharing the same address.
 If you wish to receive separate copies of the proxy statement for the 2018 Annual Meeting, the 2017 Annual Report, or the Notice of Internet Availability of Proxy Materials, you may find these materials at our internet website (www.regeneron.com) or you may stop householding for your account and receive separate printed copies of these materials by contacting our Investor Relations Department, at Regeneron Pharmaceuticals, Inc., 777 Old Saw Mill River Road, Tarrytown, New York 10591-6707, or by calling us at 914-847-7000, and these materials will be promptly delivered to you.
-If you hold shares registered in your name (sometimes called a shareholder of record), you can elect householding for your account by contacting us in the same manner described above.
-Any shareholder may stop householding for your account by contacting our Investor Relations Department at the address and/or phone number included above.
+If you hold shares registered in your name (sometimes called a shareholder of record), you can elect householding for your account by contacting our Investor Relations Department, and solve for the ermoved from the householding program within 30 days of receipt of your revocation and each shareholders and/or phone number included above.
 If you revoke your consent, you will be removed from the householding program within 30 days of receipt of your revocation and each shareholder at your address will receive individual copies of our disclosure documents.